Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/DatasetCapture.md

-# SimulationManager
+# DatasetCapture

-`SimulationManager` tracks egos, sensors, annotations, and metrics, combining them into a unified [JSON-based dataset](Schema/Synthetic_Dataset_Schema.md) on disk.
+`DatasetCapture` tracks egos, sensors, annotations, and metrics, combining them into a unified [JSON-based dataset](Schema/Synthetic_Dataset_Schema.md) on disk.
 It also controls the simulation time elapsed per frame to accommodate the active sensors.

 ## Sensor scheduling
- While sensors are registered, `SimulationManager` ensures that frame timing is deterministic and run at the appropriate simulation times to let each sensor run at its own rate.
+ While sensors are registered, `DatasetCapture` ensures that frame timing is deterministic and run at the appropriate simulation times to let each sensor run at its own rate.

  Using [Time.CaptureDeltaTime](https://docs.unity3d.com/ScriptReference/Time-captureDeltaTime.html), it also decouples wall clock time from simulation time, allowing the simulation to run as fast as possible.

 ## Custom sensors
-Custom sensors can be registered using `SimulationManager.RegisterSensor()`.
+Custom sensors can be registered using `DatasetCapture.RegisterSensor()`.
 The `period` passed in at registration time determines how often in simulation time frames should be scheduled for the sensor to run.
 The sensor implementation would then check `ShouldCaptureThisFrame` on the returned `SensorHandle` each frame to determine whether it is time for the sensor to perform a capture. `SensorHandle.ReportCapture` should then be called in each of these frames to report the state of the sensor to populate the dataset.

 ## Custom annotations and metrics
-In addition to the common annotations and metrics produced by [PerceptionCamera](PerceptionCamera.md), scripts can produce their own via `SimulationManager`.
-Annotation and metric definitions must first be registered using `SimulationManager.RegisterAnnotationDefinition()` or `SimulationManager.RegisterMetricDefinition()`.
+In addition to the common annotations and metrics produced by [PerceptionCamera](PerceptionCamera.md), scripts can produce their own via `DatasetCapture`.
+Annotation and metric definitions must first be registered using `DatasetCapture.RegisterAnnotationDefinition()` or `DatasetCapture.RegisterMetricDefinition()`.
 These return `AnnotationDefinition` and `MetricDefinition` instances which can then be used to report values during runtime.

 Annotations and metrics are always associated with the frame they are reported in.
 They may also be associated with a specific sensor by using the `Report*` methods on `SensorHandle`.